If anybody ever tells you that there is no such thing as a dry fruity wine, then you will now know better: raspberry wine!

 Let us know how you got on with making your raspberry wine and share your tips on being patient during the process.

-This is a wine you will not find anywhere else, unless you have a friend that also tried this recipe; so give it a go and you will be surprised at how fabulous and crip this fruity but dry wine really is.
+This is a wine you will not find anywhere else, unless you have a friend that also tried this recipe; so give it a go and you will be surprised at how fabulous and crisp this fruity but dry wine really is.

 If you have more of a sweet palate then why not attempt one of our other fruit wine recipes?